MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/codec-query.md

 The CodecQuery API is a member of the [Windows.Media.Core](https://docs.microsoft.com/en-us/uwp/api/windows.media.core) namespace, so you will need to include this namespace in your app.

+The CodecQuery API is a member of the [Windows.Media.Core](https://docs.microsoft.com/en-us/uwp/api/windows.media.core) namespace, so you will need to include this namespace in your app.

 [!code-cs[CodecQueryUsing](./code/TranscodeWin10/cs/MainPage.xaml.cs#SnippetCodecQueryUsing)]

 Initialize a new instance of the **CodecQuery** class by calling the constructor.